SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/index.md

 ---
+title: SuperOffice Mobile
-title: superoffice_mobile
+uid: superoffice_mobile
 description: SuperOffice Mobile CRM
-author: {github-id}             # Your GitHub alias. so.topic: concept
+author: {github-id}
+so.topic: howto
 keywords:
 ---

 # SuperOffice Mobile CRM

+The app is free and included with all user plans and available to all users of iOS or Android smartphones and tablets.

-## Install Mobile CRM
+## Install

-Apps are distributed via the respective OS' app store channels.
+Apps are distributed via the respective operating system's app store channels.

 To download the Mobile CRM to your mobile device:

-1. Open a web browser on your device and navigate to `online.superoffice.com/mobile`
+1. Open a web browser on your device and navigate to `online.superoffice.com/mobile`.
 2. Click **install** to choose your device type.

-It is a free app included with all user plans and available to all users of iOS or Android smartphones and tablets.